Dharani-kaligi/Uber_Dataanalysis_Python/README.md

 - Correlation between day of the week and ride characteristics (if data is available).

 # Technologies Used
-**Python 3:** Core programming language for data analysis.
+- **Python 3**: Core programming language for data analysis.

-**Pandas:** Library used for data manipulation and extraction of weekdays.
+- **Pandas**: Library used for data manipulation and extraction of weekdays.

-**Datetime:** Used to extract and manipulate date and time information.
+- **Datetime**: Used to extract and manipulate date and time information.

-**Matplotlib / Seaborn:** Libraries for visualizing data.
+- **Matplotlib / Seaborn**: Libraries for visualizing data.

-**Jupyter Notebook:** Environment for interactive analysis and visualization.
+- **Jupyter Notebook**: Environment for interactive analysis and visualization.

 # Installation

-**Clone the Repository:** Clone the repository using Git and Navigate the project directory.
+- **Clone the Repository**: Clone the repository using Git and Navigate the project directory.

-**Install Dependencies:** Install Required Python packages.
+- **Install Dependencies**: Install Required Python packages.

-**Run the Analysis:** Once the dependencies are installed, you can run the analysis in Jupyter Notebook.
+- **Run the Analysis**: Once the dependencies are installed, you can run the analysis in Jupyter Notebook.
 Open Jupyter Notebook and launch the notebook

 Open the relevant notebook file (e.g., uber_data_analysis.ipynb) and run the cells to perform the data analysis.